 A must read for every dog owner - Sunday Tribune IRELAND

 When Buster the cross-bred Staffordshire Bull Terrier was attacked by a goose belonging to the Queen, his resulting act of self-defence (from which the bird never recovered) was so widely misreported in the press that Buster became an instant celebrity.
-One court appearance and a 75 fine later, Roy Hattersley and his companion were consigned to the criminal ranks.
+One court appearance and a ?75 fine later, Roy Hattersley and his companion were consigned to the criminal ranks.
 But that was not the end of the matter, as journalists pursued the pair through the parks of London.
 Determined to put his side of the story forward, Buster decided at last to put paw to paper and his Diaries, as told to Roy Hattersley are the result. - From his lowly beginnings as a street pup and rescue dog, Buster charts his heady rise to the sophistication of SW1.
-Hotels, living with The Man and mealtimes that She dictates are only a few of the obstacles Buster has to negotiate.
-But negotiate them he
+Hotels, living with The Man and m

 LUCIE NAYLOR, AMAZON.CO.UK REVIEW